 This trip was always going to be a challenge, basically due to the fact we had to drive from home, with all the kit.
-Sadly we could not really fly, so we set off at early afternoon and arriving early evening after a lovely drive including driving over the famous Menai bridge.
+Sadly we could not really fly, so we set off in the early afternoon and arriving early evening after a lovely drive, including driving over the famous Menai bridge.

 The Ye Olde Bulls Head Inn was a lovely surprise after a long trip, welcoming, cosy and well run.
-We stayed in The Townhouse, across the road this has been finished to a very modern style, the rooms are airy, bright and not what I was expecting.
-The only annoying part was the very stiff door closing and sharp shutting bathroom door.
+We stayed in The Townhouse, across the road.
+This has been finished to a very modern style, the rooms are airy, bright and not what I was expecting.
+The only annoying part was the very stiff door closing and sharp shutting the bathroom door.

-After a good pint we ate in the hotel brasserie, with a nice menu with plenty of variety.
-My risotto was a bit too creamy for my liking and could have had a few more vegetables, but tasted okay.
-The steaks we had were very good with nice chips and very friendly service.
-After this it was off to bed as we had an early start.
+The small town of Beaumaris is a pleasant, welcoming place with amiable locals.
+The main street is a mix of hotels, pubs and gift shops, right by the seaside.
+After a good pint, we ate in the hotel brasserie, with a nice menu with plenty of variety.
+My risotto was a bit too creamy for my liking and could have had a few more vegetables, but it tasted okay.
+The steaks we had were very good with nice chips and amiable service.
+After this, it was off to bed as we had an early start.

-We then went to the farm to film with Brian's father O J and his son Carwyn, and of course their cattle.
-Their 900 acre farm has spectacular views and is a perfect place to rear cattle with its unique sea air and lush grass.
-I was really looking forward to not only cooking but also tasting this fabulous meat later in the day.
+We then went to the farm to film with Brian’s father, O J, and his son Carwyn, and of course, their cattle.
+Their 900-acre farm has spectacular views and is a perfect place to rear cattle with its unique sea air and lush grass.
+I was really looking forward to cooking and tasting this fabulous meat later in the day.

-Finally after a long day, and yes running even later now after we got lost, we finally got to meet Helen Holland.
-We were here to try her award winning Barra Brith ice cream.
-The sun was setting, so we had to be quick, doing several pieces to camera in the field with her two horses, and dogs (Coco Chanel, Fudge, Pudding and Modlan).
+Finally, after a long day and running even later after we got lost, we finally got to meet Helen Holland.
+We were here to try her award-winning Barra Brith ice cream.
+The sun was setting, so we had to be quick, doing several pieces to camera in the field with her two horses and dogs (Coco Chanel, Fudge, Pudding and Modlan).
 Our director JD assures me that it was the best shot of the day.

 That night we rushed back to Moo Baa Oinc to eat the Welsh Black steaks.
-They were very good indeed, full of flavour and very tender, and even better as they were all cooked by Aled Williams, he of Great British menu fame.
-My Carpaccio though was a little tasteless and I would have preferred a simpler presentation and chips rather than a buttery mash with my ribeye.
-But that's only my personal view.
+They were delicious indeed, full of flavour and very tender, and even better as they were all cooked by Aled Williams, he of Great British Menu fame.
+My Carpaccio, though, was a little tasteless, and I would have preferred a simpler presentation and chips rather than a buttery mash with my ribeye.
+But that’s only my personal view.

-Next day, off again to film a few more general views and then I had to wait on a windswept, deserted beach whilst JD & Geraint filmed from a helicopter.
+The next day, I’m off again to film a few more general views, and then I had to wait on a windswept, deserted beach whilst JD & Geraint filmed from a helicopter.
 We were to try and film the opening to the series.
-Trouble was the helicopter could not hover low enough due to local regulations, so I'm not really sure what happened there.
+The trouble was that the helicopter could not hover low enough due to local regulations, so I’m not sure what happened there.

-So as we all waited patiently, I tucked into a very fine haddock and chips, but would have preferred real mushy peas.
-Nevertheless it was fresh, had great flavour and well cooked and delicious.
-At the point when I forked down the final chip, the sun suddenly burst through the clouds and we all rushed out to get ready, what a stroke of luck!
+So as we all waited patiently, I tucked into an excellent haddock and chips but would have preferred real mushy peas.
+Nevertheless, it was fresh, had great flavour and was well cooked and delicious.
+At the point when I forked down the final chip, the sun suddenly burst through the clouds, and we all rushed out to get ready.
+What a stroke of luck!

-After filming more general driving shots on the roads and lanes, we then finally started to head for home.
+After filming more general driving shots on the roads and lanes, we finally started to head home.